-If done incorrectly, your Professional Corporation can be rejected by the Secretary of State, leaving you vulnerable to potential lawsuits and fines from various government agencies, and even the Dental Board of California.
+If done incorrectly, your Professional Corporation can be rejected by the Secretary of State, leaving you vulnerable to potential lawsuits and fines from various government agencies.
+It may even lead to disciplinary actions from the Dental Board of California.

-As a Business Lawyer for Professionals, I’m assisted hundreds of dentists just like you start their Professional Corporation and I can definitely help you start yours.
+As a Business Lawyer for Dentists, we’ve assisted hundreds of dentists just like you start their Dentistry Professional Corporation and we can definitely help you start yours.